-Gheorghe Virtosu is a primary master of the abstract art movement and school.
+This work will be included in the forthcoming Catalogue Raisonné de l’Oeuvre Peint de Gheorghe Virtosu, which is currently being compiled by the Fondation Virtosu, New York.
+A great richness of invention appears in Virtosu’s structures, in which the special arrangement of the elements produces that characteristic appealing vibration.
+For here everything contributes to the kinetic form (la plastique cinétique).
 From the perception of the viewer who has not engaged with abstract art, Virtosu extended beyond it and challenged its limits.
 This is evident from the authentic paintings executed including the piece Pride Parade.

-The forms on the left-hand side of the oil painting are composed of an assemblage of interlocking curves and ovals.
-The top shapes are predominantly blue and red with some yellow, while the bottom shapes are predominantly yellow and purple.
+The forms on the left-hand side are composed of an assemblage of interlocking curves and ovals.
+The top shapes are predominantly blue and red with some yellow, while the bottom shapes are yellow and purple.

 The textures within each shape initially look solid and monochromatic, but upon closer inspection, some enhanced by strokes of darker shades.
 The background is positevly multicolor blended and purposely textured.

 Created in 2017, on the cusp of Virtosu's transition from figurative paintings into his revolutionary body of vibrant abstract works, is a visually and conceptually important work in the precept of abstract painting.
 The work also embodies the artist’s interrogations of order and chaos, its composition delicately poised between the two.